The 5 Narrowest Buildings in the World

 #4 The Skinny Building - Pittsburgh, Pennsylvania, United States

 It is plausible to assume that the unsuspecting passersby who walk along the Hendel Building, locally known as the Skinny Building, almost certainly confuse it as a seamless part of its adjacent neighbor.
-Nevertheless, this slender box is a building by its own right.
-This rare oddity originated in 1903, when the municipality of Pittsburgh expropriated a strip of land along the then Diamond Street to expand it into today’s Forbes Avenue.
+Nevertheless, this slender box is a building in its own right.
+This rare oddity originated in 1903, when the municipality of Pittsburgh expropriated a strip of land along what was then Diamond Street to expand it into today’s Forbes Avenue.
 As a result, a series of buildings on the street’s northern side were demolished, while their remaining parcels were merged with their neighboring counterparts.

 The Skinny Building in Pittsburg, Pennsylvania